+representatives;

-- (h) receiving and recognising foreign diplomatic and consular representatives; - (i) appointing ambassadors, plenipotentiaries, and diplomatic and consular representatives; - (j) pardoning or reprieving offenders and remitting any fines, penalties or forfeitures; and - (k) conferring honours.
+appointing ambassadors, plenipotentiaries, and diplomatic and consular

+- j. pardoning or reprieving offenders and remitting any fines, penalties or forfeitures; and - k. conferring honours.

-[a108y1996s85]85 Executive authority of the Republic
+85. Executive authority of the Republic

-- (1) The executive authority of the Republic is vested in the President. - (2) The President exercises the executive authority, together with the other members of the Cabinet, by- - (a) implementing national legislation except where the Constitution or an Act of Parliament provides otherwise; - (b) developing and implementing national policy; - (c) co-ordinating the functions of state departments and administrations; - (d) preparing and initiating legislation; and - (e) performing any other executive function provided for in the Constitution or in national legislation.
+- The executive authority of the Republic is vested in the President.
+1. - The President exercises the executive authority, together with the other 2. members of the Cabinet, by - a. implementing national legislation except where the Constitution or an Act of Parliament provides otherwise; - b. developing and implementing national policy; - co-ordinating the functions of state departments and administrations; C. - d. preparing and initiating legislation; and - performing any other executive function provided for in the Constitution or e. in national legislation.

-[a108y1996s86]86 Election of President
+86. Election of President

-- (1) At its first sitting after its election, and whenever necessary to fill a vacancy, the National Assembly must elect a woman or a man from among its members to be the President. - (2) The Chief Justice must preside over the election of the President, or designate another judge to do so.
-The procedure set out in Part A of Schedule 3 applies to the election of the President. - [Sub-s.
-(2) substituted by s.
-6 of the Constitution Sixth Amendment Act of 2001.] - (3) An election to fill a vacancy in the office of President must be held at a time and on a date determined by the Chief Justice, but not more than 30 days after the vacancy occurs.
+- 1. At its first sitting after its election, and whenever necessary to fill a vacancy, the National Assembly must elect a woman or a man from among its members to be the President. - The Chief Justice must preside over the election of the President, or designate 2. another judge to do so.
+The procedure set out in Part A of Schedule 3 applies to the election of the President. - 3.
+An election to fill a vacancy in the office of President must be held at a time and on a date determined by the Chief Justice, but not more than 30 days after the vacancy occurs.